mathiasburger/pgimp/README.md

 # Installation

-The package manager `pip` and the python `setuptools` are required.
+The package manager `pip` and the python packages `setuptools` and `psutil` are required in order to install the package.
 As gimp uses a python2 interpreter, the pip packages `numpy` and `typing` for python2 need to be installed.

 ## Operating system dependent infos